EXCLUSIVE-Myanmar junta backs Telenor unit sale after buyer M1 pairs with local firm - sources

 Military leaders late last year rejected the sale solely to M1.

-Instead, they privately approved a partnership between M1 Group and local firm Shwe Byain Phyu Group, the three sources said.
+Instead, they privately approved a partnership between M1 Group and Myanmar's Shwe Byain Phyu Group, the three sources said.
 Two of the sources said Shwe Byain Phyu would be the majority shareholder.
 They declined to be identified because of the sensitivity of the matter.

 Shwe Byain Phyu is a group of companies with interests in gem mining and petrol stations.
 Its chairman, Thein Win Zaw, is a director of Mahar Yoma Public Company, part of a consortium that has a stake in the military-owned telco Mytel, corporate records show.
 He did not respond to a request from Reuters for comment on the sale and his links to the military.